|

 with total degree

-dynamical systems using Taylor models.
-Although the TFT is a powerful
+integration of dynamical systems using Taylor models.
+Although the TFT

 preferably a power of two).
 Each block is then transformed using a